-Over the last 10 years the Ag/NR budget has been cut by 25% in spite of having an increase in diversity and number of offerings.
-This budget is used for the basic instructional supplies that are used in the act of teaching.
+The main component of the Ag/NR budget is instructional supplies.
+These supplies are used nearly everyday in the act of teaching for both laboratory and lecture courses.
 Examples include: syringes and fluids used to teach medication administration in AnHlt120 Small Animal Nursing, disinfection supplies used for appropriate cleaning between a veterinary and wine class, etc. As a result the instructional practices are restricted to inherently less successful choices such as talking about how do perform a task instead of actually having a student learn by doing.

 The primary purpose and motivation for CTE programs is the direct work place relevance.
 The best way to illustrate concepts is to see them functioning in the real world and discussing them with working professionals.
 This requires traveling to various work sites (farms, nurseries, veterinary hospitals, parks, etc.).
 While the entrance fees to tasting rooms, parks, etc. is passed on to students in the form of student fees, the costs of travelling to sites prohibits many opportunities to learn in the field.
 In a subset of possible instances students are directed to drive themselves to destinations, but this misses the valuable opportunity to build a more open and functional classroom culture that comes from the joint travel.
-Allocation of funds to provide for field trips would greatly enhance the learning experience of classes in all 9 of the Ag/NR programs.
+Allocation of funds to provide for field trips would greatly enhance the learning experience of classes in all 11 of the Ag/NR programs.